shellrhythm/shellrhythm-cli/README.md

 If it's a crash or an unexpected behaviour (or even just a suggestion!), open an issue.
 If it's just struggle on how to make a chart (like, undocumented stuff), hit me up on [Twitter](https://twitter.com/_GuiguiYT) or on [Discord](https://discord.gg/artQgD3Y8V) (this is a link to the shellrhythm discord server).

+## Extra credits:

+- NachoBIT: Made the song for the Tutorial chart.

 ----
 © #Guigui 2022-2023